Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: Numerical results

 \section{Numerical results}

-In this section, the performance comparison between OMA and NOMA for spectrum slicing of eMBB and URLLC traffic is presented.

-We consider a resource grid formed by $F = 12$ frequencies and $M = 7$ mini-slots.
-We consider that the time of a slot is $T = 1$ ms, obtaining $T_m = T/M = 1/7$ ms as the minimum URLLC time-slot of the 5G NR standard~\cite{3gpp:access}.
+In this Section, the performance comparison between OMA and NOMA for spectrum slicing of eMBB and URLLC traffic is presented. \mm{In the absence of other literature on the subject, our focus is to investigate in depth the various effects that play a role in the computation of the power consumption, such as channel diversity, interference cancellation, and URLLC requirements.} We consider a resource grid formed by $F = 12$ frequencies and $M = 7$ mini-slots.
+We consider that the time of a slot is $T = 1$ ms, obtaining $T_m = T/M = 1/7$ ms as the minimum URLLC time slot of the 5G NR standard~\cite{3gpp:access}.
 Finally, each mRB has bandwidth $\Delta_f = 180$ kHz.

 The reliability requirement of URLLC user is set as $\epsilon_u = 10^{-5}$.
 The fading channels for both users are Rayleigh distributed with scale parameter $\sqrt{\Gamma_i}$, $i \in \{e, u\}$.
-In the Monte Carlo simulation used to obtain the look-up table~\eqref{eq:montecarlopu}, we vary the powers $P_i$, $i \in \{e, u\}$ of each mRB from -30 dBm to 30 dBm per mRB, with granularity 1 dBm.
+In the Monte Carlo simulation used to obtain the lookup table~\eqref{eq:montecarlopu}, we vary the powers $P_i$, $i \in \{e, u\}$ of each mRB from -30 dBm to 30 dBm per mRB, with granularity 1 dBm.

-For each instance of simulation, we place the users in a cell of 500 m of radius and we compute the power consumption using both OMA and NOMA.
-The distance $d_i$, $i \in \{e, u\}$ of the users from the BS is computed inverting the well-known wireless path loss formulation, i.e.